Despite our best intentions, we all inevitably seem to go through financial setbacks that catch us off-guard and throw off our financial progress.

 - Negotiate a pay increase: Perhaps the simplest way to increase your income is to negotiate a salary increase at your current job.
 This strategy allows you to make more money without taking on a second job.

-- Get a part-time job: If negotiating a raise isn’t in the case, you might consider a part-time job.
+- Get a part-time job: If negotiating a raise isn’t in the cards, you might consider a part-time job.
 When Brandon and I were paying off debt and saving for our RV, he worked a few nights per week at a bar in town to bring in some extra money.
+Meanwhile, I worked on my freelance writing business while working at my government job.

 Put a safety net in place